GoogleChrome/web.dev/src/site/content/en/blog/storage-for-the-web/index.md

 For example delete content that hasn't been accessed in a long time, remove data based on size, or provide a way for users to choose what they want to delete.

-Both IndexedDB and the Cache API both throw a `DOMError` named `QuotaExceededError` when you've exceeded the quota available.
+Both IndexedDB and the Cache API throw a `DOMError` named `QuotaExceededError` when you've exceeded the quota available.

 ### IndexedDB